-Fig.~\ref{fig:exp2_predicate} decomposed this second stage into three constituent tests, namely vertex containment (VC), reverse containment (RC), and boundary crossing (BC), whose logical union yielded the full predicate (P); the dashed lines in the figure indicated the refined window boundaries returned by bisection.
-Vertex containment spanned the largest portion of each candidate interval because at least one projected vertex entered the admissible set over most feasible epochs.
-Boundary crossing extended the true interval by several seconds near the temporal margins and recovered the exact entry and exit neighbourhoods.
-Reverse containment was activated only over a short interior segment of Candidate~1, where the projected target polygon momentarily enclosed a representative point of the admissible domain.
-The VC trace in the same figure showed that at least one projected vertex already lay inside the admissible set over that segment, so VC and RC were simultaneously true there; by contrast, BC was no longer the dominant contributor on that interior portion because it was away from the entry and exit boundaries.
-In other words, for this example RC acted as a concurrent confirmation of the feasible interior segment rather than as the sole mechanism recovering an interval missed by both VC and BC.
-RC was still retained because more general geometric configurations can produce genuine reverse containment cases that are detected only by RC.
+Fig.~\ref{fig:exp2_predicate} decomposes this second stage into three constituent tests, namely vertex containment (VC), reverse containment (RC), and boundary crossing (BC), whose logical union yields the full predicate (P); the dashed lines in the figure indicate the refined window boundaries returned by bisection.
+Vertex containment spans the largest portion of each candidate interval because at least one projected vertex enters the admissible set over most feasible epochs.
+Boundary crossing extends the true interval by several seconds near the temporal margins and recovers the exact entry and exit neighbourhoods.
+Reverse containment is activated only over a short interior segment of Candidate~1, where the projected target polygon momentarily encloses a representative point of the admissible domain.
+The VC trace in the same figure shows that at least one projected vertex already lies inside the admissible set over that segment, so VC and RC are simultaneously true there; by contrast, BC is no longer the dominant contributor on that interior portion because it is away from the entry and exit boundaries.
+In other words, for this example RC acts as a concurrent confirmation of the feasible interior segment rather than as the sole mechanism recovering an interval missed by both VC and BC.
+RC is still retained because more general geometric configurations can produce genuine reverse containment cases that are detected only by RC.

-Step~3 was the bisection refinement of the window boundaries.
-Table~\ref{tab:exp2_bisection} listed the initial entry and exit bracketing pairs generated from the 3 s refined sampling grid and the final boundaries returned by bisection.
-With a stopping tolerance of 0.1~s, each window required 10 iterations in total for its entry and exit boundaries.
-The refined windows obtained from these time pairs were exactly those reported in Table~\ref{tab:exp2_comparison}, with millisecond level residual differences relative to the STK reference.
+Step~3 is the bisection refinement of the window boundaries.
+Table~\ref{tab:exp2_bisection} lists the initial entry and exit bracketing pairs generated from the 3 s refined sampling grid and the final boundaries returned by bisection.
+With a stopping tolerance of 0.1~s, each window requires 10 iterations in total for its entry and exit boundaries.
+The refined windows obtained from these time pairs are exactly those reported in Table~\ref{tab:exp2_comparison}, with millisecond level residual differences relative to the STK reference.